mdotbaig/mdotbaig.github.io/README.md

 Push the changes to the master branch of the repository on GitHub.

 Wait for a few minutes for GitHub to build and deploy your site.
-You can then view your site by going to https://username.github.io.
+You can then view your site by going to your username dot github dot io

 ---
 To connect your domain to your GitHub Pages site, you'll need to configure your domain's DNS settings to point to GitHub's servers.
 You can do this by adding a CNAME record to your domain's DNS configuration that points to username.github.io.